You cannot legally or safely drive after taking a Delta-9 gummy.

 2. The Heavy Dose Wait (12 to 24 Hours)

-If you took a high dose (20 mg+) or if you are a complete beginner with zero tolerance, the physical impairment can easily last into the next day.
+If you took a high dose (20 mg+) or if you are a complete beginner with zero tolerance, the after-effects can easily last into the next day.

-Plan to stay out of the driver’s seat for 12 to 24 hours.
+Plan to stay out of the driver’s seat for the next 24 hours.

 3. The “Next Morning Fog.”